 - address and postcode for all the locations where the exempt activity is being carried out, or a 12-digit National Grid reference if there is no postcode

-Start your registration using the new online service.
-Please provide feedback on this new service so we can keep improving it.
+Start to register or renew (also known as re-register) your waste exemptions online.
+Please provide feedback on the service so we can keep improving it.

 Register T11 WEEE exemption

 The T11 exemption to treat WEEE can’t be registered online.

 Instead, you’ll need to fill in form WEEEX001 and send it to the Environment Agency address on the form.

 It costs £840 to register and you can pay by: